mstksg/inCode/copy/entries/huffman-2.md

 λ: testTree "the quick brown fox jumps over the lazy dog" "the quick brown fox jumps over the lazy dog"
 ~~~

+Note the very unsafe irrefutable pattern match on `Just decoded`.
+We'll fix
+this later!

 ### QuickCheck